Bowen's disease is a very early form of skin cancer, which is easily curable. The main sign is a red, scaly patch on the skin.

 After treatment, you may need follow-up appointments with your dermatologist or GP to see if you need any further treatment.

-In the meantime, if your patch starts to bleed or change in appearance or a new lump develops, see your GP or nurse for advice immediately.
-Do not just wait for your follow-up appointment.
+In the meantime, if your patch starts to bleed, change in appearance or a new lump develops, see your GP or nurse for advice immediately – don't wait for your follow-up appointment.

 Always make sure you protect your affected skin from the sun – wear protective clothing and use a sunscreen with a high sun protection factor (SPF) of at least 30.
 Read more advice on staying safe in the sun.

 Bowen's disease often grows very slowly, over a period of months or years.
 All the above treatments work well for Bowen's disease, and the cure rates are high.

 If Bowen's disease is not diagnosed and monitored, it can eventually turn into squamous cell cancer in a small number of people (about 3-5 in every 100 affected people).
 Read more about squamous cell skin cancer.